This page contains affiliate links. Please read our disclosure for more info.

 It’s not as crowded, the old train station setting is beautiful, and there’s a stunning collection of Impressionist art by Monet, Degas, Cézanne and more.
 It’s closed on Mondays.

-Other options are the Musée de l’Orangerie for Monet’s Water Lillies (closed Tuesdays) and the Rodin Museum for sculpture (closed Mondays).
+Other options are the Musée de l’Orangerie for Monet’s Water Lillies (closed Tuesdays) and the Rodin Museum for sculptures, a lovely garden, and low crowds (closed Mondays).

 Walk Along the Seine